ivgivanov/100-days-of-code/log.md

 **Thoughts:** As the project gets bigger, it's getting harder and harder to maintain and keep it in my head.
 I guess I need better separation and working on one thing at a time

 **Link to work:** ### Private repository

+### Day 94: September 3, 2020

+**Today's Progress:** Prepred new classes to for transformed data and started working on 'vSphere Processor' that will do the needed computation

+**Thoughts:** I'll have a 'code review' with a colleague at work tomorrow to get second opition on the general architecture

+**Link to work:** ### Private repository